tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 When you’re scared something is wrong with you, you start to miss the symptom because at least the symptom gives shape to the fear.
 Without it, the fear spreads everywhere.

 I started noticing how much everyone talks to themselves.
-My coworker whispered “come on, come on” at the printer.
+My coworker whispered, “Come on, come on,” at the printer.
 A woman in the grocery store sang one line of a song over and over while choosing tomatoes.
-My neighbor across the hall had entire conversations with his dog in a cartoon voice.
+My neighbor across the hall had entire conversations with his dog in a high-pitched voice.
 On the bus, a man in a suit muttered numbers under his breath and tapped each finger against his thumb.

 Normal things.
 Human things.
 Except they didn’t feel normal anymore.